 Yellow leaves: Usually not a cause for concern; it’s normal for orchids to occasionally shed a lower leaf that will turn yellow before falling off on its own if it isn’t removed.
 Keep an eye out for excessive shedding that may indicate a more serious problem.

-Horizontal or drooping leaves: This can be caused by either too little water or lack of
+Horizontal or drooping leaves: This can be caused by either too little water or lack of light.

 Mold or mildew on leaves: This is often caused by too much moisture, especially if the leaves have been misted under cool conditions that prevented the water from evaporating quickly enough.